-The Library has been working with convenors to ensure that core reading material for exams is available online however not all textbooks are available digitally and some ebooks may have license restrictions.
+The Library has been working with convenors to ensure that core reading material for exams are available in print and online where available.
+However not all textbooks are available digitally and some ebooks may have license restrictions.
 This guide is designed to help enable access to the material you need.

 Revision and preparing for exams:

 Where possible try and find material that you may need for your exam beforehand.
 If there is no digital copy of a key text you can ask your lecturers for alternatives or ask the Library to check that we can’t provide this.
 We will not be able to purchase digital copies during the exam as these take a few days to arrive.

 - Review your reading list and see if you can access e–books on your device and download any required plugins beforehand.
 This should avoid any technical issues during your exams.

 - If you only need a short section or chapter of a book then consider downloading and saving the relevant pages.
 Most of the library e–books will allow you to save or print off a set number of pages.
 Some of our e–books only allow a certain number of people to access the book at one time so saving relevant sections will avoid problems with not being able to view the e-book during your exam.

 - Remember that there may be print copies of key titles in the Library so think about borrowing these if you are on campus or photocopying key pages.

 - If you need alternative formats for pdfs get help on how to get these.

 - Some e-textbooks will not be available on LibrarySearch so remember to also check your reading list and Moodle as there may be links to content for your course here.